khonsulabs/cushy/examples/tabbed-document-ui/README.md

         - [x] When a file is opened, a tab appears and depending on the file type, it shows different content in the tab. (e.g. '.txt' text shows the 'Text' tab, '.bmp' shows the 'Image' tab).
 	- 'New' button
 	    - [x] When clicked the 'New' tab is shown, see below.
-	- [ ] Language dropdown, choose between at least 2 languages (e.g. English and Spanish).
+	- [ ] Language dropdown, choose between at least 2 languages (e.g. English and Spanish). ❌ No i18n support exists yet (https://github.com/khonsulabs/cushy/issues/187).
+No popup/dropdown widget yet (https://github.com/khonsulabs/cushy/issues/154).
         - [ ] Changing the language should cause all UI text to be immediately displayed in the selected language without requiring a restart.
 - Tab bar
   - [ ] When all the tabs won't fit in the window, there must be some controls to allow them all to be selected, e.g. `<` and `>` buttons, or `V` dropdown, or scrollable.
   - [x] Selecting a tab changes the content area below the tab bar.
   - [x] Must be obvious which tab is selected when there are only two tabs.
   - [x] Each tab should be closable (e.g. an `X` button on the tab or right-click on tab to show a context menu with `Close`)
   - [x] When a tab is closed, the next most recently used tab is made active.
 - Tab content
 	- [x] Displays the content for the tab.
 	- [x] Each tab content must maintain it's state, without expensive re-loads/refreshing of the state, no re-loading of files.